-The administrator has authority to determine whether and to what degree restricted awards have vested and been earned and are payable.
+Subject to the terms of the 2005 plan and the requirements of Internal Revenue Code Section 409A and related regulations and guidance, the administrator has authority to determine whether and to what degree restricted awards have vested and been earned and are payable.
+The administrator also may, subject to Internal Revenue Code Section 409A or related regulations or guidance, accelerate the date that any restricted award will be deemed vested or earned, without any obligation to accelerate such date with respect to other restricted awards.
 If a participant's employment or service is terminated for any reason and all or any part of a restricted award has not vested or been earned pursuant to the terms of our 2005 plan and the individual award, the participant will forfeit the award unless the administrator determines otherwise.